LMKlein/LMKlein.github.io/README.md

 _Laurel is one of the most talented editors with whom I have ever worked.
 She is incredibly adept at helping a writer dig more deeply into character, and is capable of drawing out a writer's best and richest work.
 She is not an editor who cleans up punctuation and messy wording (though she can).
 She is one who teases out the true heart of your story--character motivations, plot intricacies, honesty of voice, and beautiful prose.
 Laurel will empower you to make your writing stronger.
 She'll push you to craft a more compelling story.
 Her high standards and strong instincts were a game-changer for me in my own manuscript.
 I simply cannot recommend her enough!
 You won't find a better partner for your work in the freelance world._

-~Lindsay Lackey, represented by Elena Giovinazzo of Pippin Properties
+~Lindsay Lackey, represented by Elena Giovinazzo of Pippin Properties.
+Forthcoming author of ALL THE IMPOSSIBLE THINGS (Roaring Brook Press/Macmillan 2019)